logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 If we reverse the order (city, then country, then continent), it will likely generate unintended results.

-You can also use the group-by and create a visualization of your triggered alerts.
+You can use the group-by to create a visualization of your triggered alerts.
+The visualization will show the logs caught by the alert, letting you see which group-by values existed when the alert was triggered and which group-by values matched the condition.

 For example, if you set an alert to:

 * Look at the last 15 minutes
 * Trigger if there are more than 3 logs